-Over 80% of Singapore’s resident population lives in an HDB flat.
-This is mainly because HDB flats offer the cheapest and easiest way to become a home owner in Singapore.
-One of the most common methods to own our first HDB flat in Singapore is through a Built-To-Order (BTO) flat.
+77% of Singapore’s resident population live in an HDB flat.
+This is mainly because HDB flats tend to be the most affordable and convenient way to become a homeowner in Singapore.
+One of the most common methods to buy our first HDB flat is through a Built-To-Order (BTO) flat.

 Am I Eligible To Buy A BTO Flat?

-First up, there are some very straight-forward eligibility conditions we have to meet to be qualified to apply for a BTO flat.
+First up, there are some very straightforward eligibility conditions we have to meet to apply for a BTO flat.

 While many people often apply for BTO flats when they decide to get married, there are a few main schemes for our applications:

-Under the Fiancé/Fiancée Scheme, we need to form a family nucleus with our spouse-to-be.
+When we buy a flat with our Fiancé/Fiancée, we are forming a family nucleus with our spouse-to-be.
 While this means we do not have to be married at the point of our application, we need to submit our Marriage Certificate before taking possession of the BTO flat.
 In some instances, we may be able to submit it after taking possession of the flat.

-Under the Non-Citizen Spouse Scheme, Singapore Citizens can still apply for a 2-room BTO flat in a non-mature estate if their spouse is not a Singapore Citizen or Permanent Resident.
-However, their spouse have to be holding a valid Visit pass or Work Pass at the point of application.
+Singapore Citizens can apply for a BTO flat with a Non-Citizen Spouse.
+However, we can still apply for a 2-room BTO flexi flat in a non-mature estate.
+The non-citizen spouse has to also hold a valid Visit Pass or Work Pass at the point of application.

-Under the Single Singapore Citizen Scheme, applicants, who are at least 35 years-old, need to be a first-timer and single (unmarried, divorced or widowed) to be eligible for a new 2-room flat in non-mature estates.
+Single applicants, who are at least 35 years-old, need to be a first-timer and single (unmarried, divorced or widowed) to be eligible for a new 2-room flat in non-mature estates.

-All co-applicants (up to three) have to be first timers and single.
+We can buy an HDB BTO flat with up to 3 other singles.
+All the applicants have to be first-timers and single.
 All co-applicants must also be Singapore Citizens and at least 35 years-old.

 Once we know which scheme we are applying our BTO flat under, we need to take note of some other conditions we have to fulfil to be eligible to purchase our BTO flats.